-If you have been working as an SEO for any amount of time, or have been responsible for marketing a website, you may have heard of PageRank, which was developed by the Founders of Google in the earliest days of the Search Engine.
-There is some new news concerning PageRank that I wanted to share when I learned about it this morning.
+If you have been an SEO for any amount of time, or responsible for marketing a website, you may have heard of PageRank.
+It was was developed by the Founders of Google in the earliest days of the Search Engine.
+There is new information about PageRank that I wanted to share when I learned about it this morning.

-You may have heard a little about the history of the PageRank algorithm, and that Google had stopped using at least the original version of PageRank back in 2006.
+Recently revealed news about the PageRank algorithm, was that Google had stopped using at least the original version of PageRank back in 2006.
 Or that they started using a version of PageRank (still referred to as PageRank) after that time.
 They may have started using a different version of PageRank at that time.
 There have been at least two others developed by Google that were available in 2006.

-The original patent behind PageRank was originally assigned to Stanford University, where Lawrence Page and Sergey Brin were both students who started working on a search engine, as a diversion while their Ph.D.
+The original patent behind PageRank was assigned to Stanford University, where Lawrence Page and Sergey Brin were both students, working on a search engine, as a diversion while their Ph.D.
 Supervisor went on Sabbatical to Japan for a year.

-A provisional Patent from Lawrence Page was the first official document that described how the search engine worked using the PageRank algorithm.
+A provisional Patent from Lawrence Page was the first official document describing how the search engine worked using the PageRank algorithm.
 I found a copy of the provisional patent behind PageRank on the USPTO website which I blogged about in 2011.
 That provisional patent was Improved Text Searching in Hypertext Systems (pdf – 1.7mb).
-In that version of the patent, Page referred to PageRank as “An Approximating to ‘Importance'” In other words, PageRank is an “approximation of how well-cited or important” matching documents for a query might be.
+In that version, Page referred to PageRank as “An Approximating to ‘Importance'” In other words, PageRank is an “approximation of how well-cited or important” matching documents for a query might be.

-Google filed a patent updating PageRank October 12, 2006 for the first time (it was updated since at least once.)
-Another version of PageRank was written about by researchers at Google that resulted in a version that was considered more efficient in the paper Efficient Computation of PageRank.
-Other papers have been written about PageRank as well.
+Google filed a patent on updating PageRank October 12, 2006 for the first time (it was updated since then at least once.)
+Another version of PageRank from researchers at Google resulted in a version considered more efficient in the paper Efficient Computation of PageRank.
+Other exist about PageRank as well.

-The original patent behind PageRank assigned to Stanford University and which was exclusively licensed to Google has likely expired in 2018.
+The original patent behind PageRank assigned to Stanford University and which was only licensed to Google has likely expired in 2018.
 Which has meant that Search Engines other than Google could use PageRank.
-Chances are that the PageRank described in the early patents from Stanford, and even the later patents and papers from Google has changed as it was used to rank pages on the Web.
+Chances are that the PageRank described in early patents from Stanford, and even the later patents and papers from Google has changed as it was implemented to rank pages on the Web.

-I took a look at the Google Research Publications from 2020 this morning, and came across a paper titled Scaling PageRank to 100 Billion Pages while the author was an employee at Yahoo.
+I looked at the Google Research Publications from 2020 this morning, and came across a paper titled Scaling PageRank to 100 Billion Pages while the author was an employee at Yahoo.
 He is at Google now, and his name is Stergios Stergiou.

 He tells us in his LinkedIn profile that he has: